Footballer Dani Alves to be released on bail after rape conviction

 The former Brazilian international footballer was convicted in February and sentenced to 4.5 years in prison.

-A Spanish court has decided to release ex-Brazil and Barcelona footballer Dani Alves if he pays a bail of 1 million euros ($1.1 million) and hands over his passports while awaiting the appeal of his conviction for raping a woman in Barcelona.
+A Spanish court has decided to release ex-Brazil and Barcelona footballer Dani Alves if he pays a bail of 1 million euros ($1.1m) and hands over his passports while awaiting the appeal of his conviction for raping a woman in Barcelona.

 The court issued the ruling on Wednesday.